 2. Do your homework.

 Know what you’re getting into!
 There are many resources on the NSF GRFP.
 You can attend talks, panels, and Q&A sessions held by the NSF.
-Be sure to talk to Kayleigh Anderson, a wonderful resource on the UCI campus.
+Be sure to talk to Kayleigh Anderson, a wonderful resource on the UC Irvine campus.
 This information can help especially with the “Broader Impacts” and “Intellectual Merit,” essential sections of your statement and proposal.

 3. Don’t go in alone!